-Having the classics sitting on your shelf are always going to serve well at dinner parties, and when those before-bed drams are calling your name, but a true whisky connoisseur always keeps things moving, and they know exactly where to find the best new whiskies to try at all times.
+Having the classics sitting on your shelf is always going to serve well at dinner parties, and when those before-bed drams are calling your name.
+However, a true whisky connoisseur always keeps things moving, and they know exactly where to find the best new whiskies to try at all times.

 The world’s best whisk(e)y distilleries, from Scotland and Japan to Ireland and Australia, are never going to rest.
-They are constantly pulling out surprise whiskies (or whiskeys – depending on the noun) from long-forgotten casks, experimenting with different finishing vessels, and really testing the limits as to what whisk(e)y can be.
+They are constantly pulling out surprise whiskies (or whiskeys – depending on the noun and source) from long-forgotten casks, experimenting with different finishing vessels, and really testing the limits as to what whisk(e)y can be.

-It pays to be across the best new whiskies being released this year, so to help, we’ve picked out a few that whisk(e)y fans are particularly hyped for in 2021.
-Some of them will be hard to find like The GlenAllachie, others newly released like Lark’s Ruby Pinot Casks Finish.
+It pays to be across the best new whisky (or whiskey) being released this year, so to help, we’ve picked out a few that whisk(e)y fans are particularly hyped for in 2022.
+Some of them will be hard to find like The GlenAllachie, others newly released like Lark’s Ruby Pinot Casks Finish and Morris Whisky’s Single Malt Muscat Barrel.
 But without any doubt, all will be worth the effort.

 Hellyers Road Henrys Legacy Freestone Cove